Milton-Union High School

 Milton-Union High School is a public high school in West Milton, Ohio, United States.
 Its name is derived from the town in which it lies (West Milton), and the township which it serves (Union Township).
 It is the only high school in the Milton-Union Exempted Village Schools district.
 The school's mascot is a bulldog.

 The school met all twelve indicators on the 2009-2010 Ohio Department of Education report card, earning an "Excellent" rating.
 On their latest scorecard, Milton-Union scored a 73.02 (2022).
 They rank #193 in Ohio High Schools and #15 in Dayton, Ohio Metro Area High Schools.

+Municipalities covered by the district include Laura, Ludlow Falls, Potsdam, and West Milton.
+It also includes the Miami County portion of Union.

 History

 The Milton-Union Exempted Village School District was formed in 1936 when the Milton Village District and Union Township District merged.
 The former building was erected in 1938 and has been renovated and added to many times during its existence.

 In 2008, voters approved a measure to build a new K-12 building.
 The old high school, elementary and junior high were demolished in 2013.
 The new building has been built and is currently in use.

 The district is one of the few in the Dayton area to be served by only one each of elementary, junior high, and high school.